Ludwik Fleck: Thought collective

 Fleck wrote that the development of truth in scientific research was an unattainable ideal, since researchers are locked into thought collectives (or thought-styles). "[P]ure and direct observation cannot exist: in the act of perceiving objects, the observer, i.e. the epistemological subject, is always influenced by the [period] and... environment to which he belongs, that is, by what Fleck calls the thought style."

 In Fleck's work, thought style is closely associated with representational style.
 A "fact" is a relative value, expressed in the language or symbolism of the thought collective in which it belongs, and subject to the collective's social and temporal structure.
 He argues, however, that within the cultural style of a thought collective, knowledge claims or facts are constrained by passive elements arising from observations and experience of the natural world.
 The passive resistance of natural experience represented within the stylized means of the thought collective can be verified by anyone adhering to the culture of the thought collective, and thus facts can be agreed upon within a particular thought style.

 While a fact may be verifiable within its own collective, it may not be verifiable in other collectives.
 Fleck felt that the development of scientific facts and concepts is not unidirectional and does not consist only of accumulating new pieces of information, but at times requires changing older concepts, methods of observation, and forms of representation.

 This changing of prior knowledge is difficult because a collective acquires a specific way of investigating, which brings with it a blindness to alternative ways of observing and conceptualizing.
 Change is possible especially when members of two thought collectives meet and cooperate in observing and in formulating hypotheses.
 Fleck strongly advocated comparative epistemology.

 He also noted some features of the culture of modern natural sciences that recognize provisionality and evolution of knowledge along the value of pursuit of passive resistances.
 This approach anticipated later developments in social constructionism, and especially the development of critical science and technology studies.
+Kuhn wrote in a foreword to the translation of Fleck's Genesis and development of a scientific fact that he was uncertain how much his earlier readings of Fleck's text had contributed to his The Structure of Scientific Revolutions.